 Did she REALLY speak to me that way in front of my father?
 Even back then, being called shit didn’t bother me – but it bothered my dad and THAT purpled my face with anger.

 So I came.

 Just the one BOOF – and she was down.
-Her eyes told me she’d messed with the wrong person this time, and my seething voice told her the same through gritted teeth.
+Her petrified eyes told me she knew she’d fucked with the wrong person this time, and my seething voice told her the same through gritted teeth.
 And after they’d grut, those gnashers bit down on my hand’s back lest they bite down into her.